networkninja/LibreChat/nni-contributions.md

 3. **Make your changes** and ensure they meet the upstream guidelines:

    - Follow commit conventions: `feat: add X`, `fix: correct Y`
-   - Do not include NNI ticket numbers in your commit messages for features being sent back to upstream.
    - Run linting, tests, and builds
    - Clear localStorage and cookies in your browser if your feature touches auth, session handling, or persistent app settings.
 This ensures you're not affected by stale values during testing.